Practicing since 1997

 Oklahoma State University

-Dr. Maasen graduated from Oklahoma State University College of Veterinary Medicine and has worked in small animal medicine in the Kansas City area for a number of years.
+Dr. Maasen graduated from Oklahoma State University College of Veterinary Medicine and has worked in small animal medicine in the Kansas City area since that time.
 She strongly believes in practicing preventive medicine for pets and making sure to involve each pet’s owner in determining the plan that is best for keeping their pet healthy and preserving their quality of life.

 She also believes that caring for each pet is a matter of teamwork between the veterinarian, the clinic staff, and the owner.